fimuko/fimuko.github.io/blog.md

 ---
 layout: all_posts
 title: blog
-description: list of all the posts
+tagline: list of all the posts
 permalink: /blog.html
 ref: blog
 order: 0